 Fascinatingly, many of the Old Kingdom scenes mentioned above maintained their prominence throughout the entire New Kingdom era, which began some 1,000 years later.
 Clearly, these scenes held a deep and sacred importance in Egyptian society.

 But while many Old Kingdom tombs more or less share a similar style, New Kingdom tombs can vary greatly in their presentation.
-The New Kingdom tombs of Luxor take on a wide variety of artistic styles and color schemes, so you never quite know what you’re going to get.
+The New Kingdom tombs of Luxor take on a wide variety of artistic styles and color schemes, with no two appearing exactly alike.

 If you’re looking to get deeper into the topics of ancient Egyptian tombs, mummification and funerary rites, here are a few sources I’ve found helpful.

 The Traveler’s Key to Ancient Egypt is an out-of-print guidebook by John Anthony West, author of Serpent in the Sky.
-Though first published in the ’80’s, the tombs that are currently open for tourists are more or less the same as what was open decades ago, so the book holds up surprisingly well.
+Though first published in the ’80s, the tombs that are currently open for tourists are more or less the same as those open decades ago, so the book holds up surprisingly well.

 West goes into great detail about all the major tombs of Saqqara and Luxor, along with detailed descriptions of each funerary text.